Skip to Content

 Why is this necessary?

-While FlakeBOM aims to collect as many components as possible via evaluating the Nix expressions directly, this only works for those that are declared behind one of the “standard” attributes for inputs, like buildInputs, nativeBuildInputs, etc. If a derivation references another store path through a different method, for example by way of using something like ${lib.getExe someDerivation} inside its buildPhase, this will not be detected at eval time.
+While FlakeBOM aims to collect as many components as possible via evaluating the Nix expressions directly, this only works for those that are declared behind one of the “standard” attributes for inputs, like buildInputs, nativeBuildInputs, etc. If a derivation references another store path through a different method, for example by way of using something like ${lib.getExe someDerivation} inside its buildPhase, this isn’t detected at eval time.

 These types of components do show up in the derivation’s closure however, which is how FlakeBOM is able to learn of them.
 Provenance helps to bridge the gap in these scenarios, by attaching identifying information to store derivations, such that tools like FlakeBOM can still access information about things like licenses, package identifiers, or VEX metadata, without having to know how to evaluate the derivation’s Nix expression.